-1 iu Scheuute T = 11 = Week Date Themes Readings, Papers, Classroom Topics Week 1 Aug.
-31 Introduction to Course Hiroshima as an Affair to Introduction to Course Remember Video: Hiroshima Mon Amour Sept.
-2 Hiroshima as an Affair to Remember Video: Hiroshima Mon Amour Week 2 Sept.
-7 No Class: Labor Day Sept.
-9 Background: The Pacific War Book discussion of, and position paper due for: Ienaga Saburo, Pacific War, 1931-1945 .
-Week 3 Sept.
-14 Background: The Pacific War Video: Victory in the Pacific Sept.
-16 Background: The Pacific War Video: Victory in the Pacific Week 4 Sept.
-21 Background: The Pacific War Book discussion of, and position paper due, for: Max Hastings, Retribution , pp. 3-318, you can skip ch.
-3. Sept.
-23 Background: The Pacific War Video: Wings of Defeat Week 5 Sept.
+Week Date Themes Readings, Papers, Classroom Topics Groups Week 1 Aug.
+29 Introduction to Course Introduction to Course Hiroshima as an Affair to Remember Video: Hiroshima Mon Amour Aug.
+31 Hiroshima as an Affair to Remember Video: Hiroshima Mon Amour Week 2 Sept.
+5 NO CLASS: LABOR DAY Sept.
+7 Background: The Pacific War Book discussion of, and position paper due for: Ienaga Saburo, Pacific War, 1931-1945 .
+A, B, C Week 3 Sept.
+12 Background: The Pacific War Video: Victory in the Pacific , Part 1 Sept.
+14 Background: The Pacific War Book discussion of, and position paper due, for: E. B. Sledge, With the Old Breed.
+B, C, D Week 4 Sept.
+19 Background: The Pacific War Video: Victory in the Pacific, Part 2 Sept.
+21 Background: The Pacific War Video: Wings of Defeat Week 5 Sept.
+26 Background: The Pacific War Film Discussion on Victory in the Pacific and Wings of Defeat.
+Sept.
 28 Political History: The Decision to Drop the Bomb Book discussion of, and position paper due for: Gar Alperovitz, The Decision to Use the Bomb , Book One: The Decision, pp. 15-420.
+C, D, A